Video game modding: Tools

 Modders also create and use open-source software tools for creating mods.
 With games where modding is unsanctioned, these user-developed tools are the only resources available to develop mods.
 Examples include tools written to view 3D-geometry and programs used to import this data into 3D-applications, such as Maya or Autodesk 3ds Max.
 Because game developers encrypt their game's files, unsanctioned modding requires reverse engineering the structure of the game through extracting and decrypting files.
 This process is facilitated through the sharing of game files on modding forums, such as the XeNTaX community which produced modded versions of Metal Gear Solid V: The Phantom Pain starting in 2015.
 Generative AI has been used, particularly for assets such as textures and voice acting, which can present a barrier to entry for amateur mod teams.
-Voice actors have raised ethical concerns over their voices being cloned without their consent, and they have denounced pornographic mods using their cloned voices.
+Voice actors have raised ethical concerns over their voices being cloned without their consent, and they have denounced pornographic mods that use their cloned voices.

+Dedicated websites are used to host and share mods.
+Pictured is the Minecraft mods website Modrinth.

 Websites for hosting and sharing mods are widely used by the modding community.
-Mod DB was founded in 2002, with over 300 million mod downloads as of 2025.
+ModDB was founded in 2002, with over 300 million mod downloads as of 2025.
 Since its inception in 2001, Nexus Mods has become one of the largest modding websites; as of 2024, the website has over 47 million members and hosts a total of 539,682 mod files, developed by 128,361 mod authors.
 The website accrued a lifetime total of 10 billion mod downloads for 2,683 games the same year.
 Other websites are dedicated to the modding scenes of specific games.
 Large mod teams often host their own websites to showcase the development of their mods.
 These websites feature detailed database and advanced search functionality that allow users to easily find mods for their games, becoming social centers for modders and their shared knowledge.
 Additionally, video-hosting websites, blogs, and official game discussion forums provide channels for users to discuss and discover mods.

 Free content delivery tools, known as "mod managers", are available to streamline the mod installation process and aid players who are less technically literate.
 These tools manage downloads, updates, and mod installation.
 Steam offers the Steam Workshop within the game launcher itself, allowing a users to share mods for simplified download and installation in supported games.
-Vortex, a mod manager released by Nexus Mods, is an external tool that supports modding over 65 games and is designed to work with the website.
-Game developers also create official mod managers either alongside their games, such as the Paradox Launcher for games created by Paradox Interactive, or within the games themselves, such as in Baldur's Gate 3 as a part of an update in 2024.
+Game developers also create official mod managers either alongside their games, such as the Paradox Launcher for games created by Paradox Interactive, or within the games themselves, such as in Baldur's Gate 3.